Manto (2015 film): TV series

 In 2012, before developing the film, a TV series based on the life and literary work of Saadat Hassan Manto, titled Main Manto, was made.
 It had a total of 20 episodes and was made with the same cast and production as the film.
 Both the film and the television series were directed by Sarmad Khoosat, who also played the title character.
 Playwright Shahid Nadeem served as a screenwriter and Babar Javed produced the serial and film under A & B Entertainment at Geo Films.
-The series was scheduled to release in 2012, but was put on hold for the film production.
+The series was scheduled to be released in 2012, but was put on hold due to the film production.
 Later it aired in November 2017 on Geo Entertainment with 18 episodes.